kod4284/item-catalog-wsgi/README.md

 The Item Catalog application is now running on the Linux sever on the Apache2 environment.

+!IMPORTANT: the server for this project is being used by another project currently so you can't see the application on the links below.
+Please, go to the link above to see actual codes for this project!

 Visit http://daewoongko.ga to see it.

 If the link doesn't work, try http://50.17.107.48.xip.io